Natetion/Lethal-Company-Terminal-Helper/README.md

 - may be annoying and very loud due to the several inserts
 - are somtimes considered as cheating

-	- if its annoying loud try my other Version
+	- if its annoying loud try my other version that contains the most COMMON combinations
 	- if this doesn´t work try out my other Versiob that contains the most COMMON combinations